2023 Campeonato Paulista: Knockout stage

-The knockout stage of the 2023 Campeonato Paulista were played on 11 March 2023 with the quarter-finals and end on 9 April 2023 with the final.
-A total of eight teams compete in the knockout stage.
+The knockout stage of the 2023 Campeonato Paulista commenced on 11 March 2023 with the quarter-finals and ended on 9 April 2023 with the final.
+A total of eight teams competed in the knockout stage.

 Round dates

 Format

 The quarter-finals will be played in a single match at the stadium of the better-ranked team in the first phase.
 If no goals were scored during the match, the tie will be decided via a penalty shoot-out.
 The semi-finals will be played with the same format as the quarter-finals.

 The finals will be played over two legs, with the team having the better record in matches from the previous stages hosting the second leg.